Updated: March 31, 2017

 Some of the current perks are also expanding, including access to the Global Lounge Collection, which has Hong Kong and Philadelphia Centurion Lounges opening later this year, and access to more of American Express’ By Invitation Only events.
 Something else that’s changing with the card is its annual fee, which is increasing to $550.
 Although you may initially have sticker shock, you’ll want to note that the $550 annual fee is easily balanced out (and then some) by the card’s perks, like the $200 Uber credit, the $200 airline fee credit, the $100 credit for Global Entry and the complimentary benefits for Fine Hotel and Resort bookings through American Express Travel (with an average value of $550) — note that we didn’t even dig into the rewards you’ll earn on purchases.
 Rounding out the updates to the card is a new, sleek metal card design; I got to see it in real life, and it’s pretty cool.

 What do I need to know if I’m a current cardholder?

-As noted above, existing card members will gain these upgrades on March 30.
-They can also expect to receive a new card in the mail around that time.
+As noted above, existing card members will gain these upgrades on March 30, 2017.
+Current cardholders will not receive a new metal card until their current card expires, but they can call customer support to request one if they’d prefer to have it sooner.
 Something else current cardholders should be aware of is that the new annual fee will not take effect until their annual renewal date on or after Sept.
 1, 2017.